 Managing and protecting identities of home working staff

 The increase in home working is likely to create a significant risk in calls made to IT help desks, particularly to resolve issues around connecting remotely to corporate networks.
 Cyber criminals will exploit this vulnerability to attempt to get log-in details so they can gain access to IT systems.
-A common attack involves impersonating someone in authority to put pressure on helpdesk staff.
+A common cyber attack involves impersonating someone in authority to put pressure on helpdesk staff.
 Implementing stronger identity management and authentication measures, or even simply testing home-working arrangements in advance, could significantly reduce risk.